Jorge Martín flies in Le Mans: from eighth place to glory in the sprint

 The technical key: the holeshot and rear tire management 🔧

 Martín's leap was not a matter of luck.
-Aprilia has worked on the holeshot launch system, allowing for superior initial grip.
-Additionally, the RS-GP showed excellent traction in the slow corners of the French circuit, where Martín could pass his rivals without overworking the rear tire.
-His aggressive yet precise braking style gave him an advantage at the Turn 8 braking zone, a key overtaking point.
+Aprilia has worked on the holeshot launch system, providing superior initial grip.
+Additionally, the RS-GP showed excellent traction in the slow corners of the French circuit, where Martín was able to pass his rivals without stressing the rear tire.
+His aggressive yet precise braking style gave him an advantage at the turn 8 braking zone, a key overtaking point.

 Martín's first lap, or how to overtake seven riders without breaking a sweat 😂